 Project 1230.0 (Scorpion)

-The missile boat of Project 1230.0 (Scorpion) is a new-generation ship.
-In late 1999 the St. Petersburg-based Central Maritime Design Office in St Petersburg said it would start building the new Skorpion patrol ship in the year 2000.
-Its export is scheduled for 2002 - 2003.
-The Skorpion is intended to replace the renowned 1241 RE missile-carrying launch ("Tarantula-1" in NATO parlance), which has been exported to numerous countries in the past.
-It will use stealth technology that will help it elude radar.
-In terms of combat capabilities and performance characteristics, the missile boat of Project 1230.0 is claimed to surpass all missile boats and corvettes of a similar displacement.
+The missile boat of Project 1230.0 (Scorpion) was a new-generation ship which in late 1999 the St. Petersburg-based Central Maritime Design Office in St Petersburg said it would start building in the year 2000.
+Possible modifications included project 12300P - border patrol ship with landing pad, the project 12301 - version with ASM "Onyx", A-190, CICS "Sigma", the project 12301P - coast guard vessel, the project 12302 - version with ASM "Uranus".
+Its export was scheduled for 2002 - 2003.
+The Skorpion was intended to replace the renowned 1241 RE missile-carrying launch ("Tarantula-1" in NATO parlance), which has been exported to numerous countries in the past.
+It would use stealth technology that would help it elude radar.
+In terms of combat capabilities and performance characteristics, the missile boat of Project 1230.0 was claimed to surpass all missile boats and corvettes of a similar displacement.

 |Join the GlobalSecurity.org mailing list|